microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

 DS_BUILD_OPS=1 pip install deepspeed --global-option="build_ext" --global-option="-j8"
 ```

 This should complete the full build 2-3 times faster.
-You can adjust `-j` to specify how many cpu-cores to be used during the build.
-In the example 8 cores will be used.
+You can adjust `-j` to specify how many cpu-cores are to be used during the build.
+In the example it is set to 8 cores.

 ## Install DeepSpeed from source